-The aim of the Fumettomania Factory comics project, conceived last year and launched this year, is to raise awareness and knowledge about environmental problems in young students, educating them to use this knowledge to make their lifestyle more sustainable, reducing daily environmental costs and finding innovative solutions to problems. put in place by the European Agenda 2030 for development.
+The aim of the Fumettomania Factory comics project is to raise awareness and knowledge about environmental problems in young students, educating them to use this knowledge to make their lifestyle more sustainable, reducing daily environmental costs and finding innovative solutions to problems. put in place by the European Agenda 2030 for development.

 Creators who want to participate should create can submit illustrations or brief stories, essays or articles, either digitally or on paper, addressing current concerns such as climate change, environmental pollution, global warming, endangered flora and fauna, illegal wild animal trade, ocean pollution and so on.

-Work is in progress to open a temporary art gallery and exhibition of work in Barcellona Pozzo di Gotto (Messina, Sicily) from 24th October to 21st November 2021, accompanying professionally-realised illustrations and comics stories with those from students of primary and secondary schools who have taken part in the project.
+Work is in progress to open a temporary art gallery and exhibition of work in Barcellona Pozzo di Gotto, in Messina, Sicily, from 24th October to 21st November 2021, accompanying professionally-realised illustrations and comics stories with those from students of primary and secondary schools who have taken part in the project.

-Subject to Pandemic restrictions being lifted later this year, the Association will also be Inviting some of the creators who have taken part in the project for meetings and presentations of their books or graphic novels, everything during a week devoted to reading organised in Barcellona Pozzo di Gotto (Messina, Sicily, Italy), also hoped to take place from 24th October to 21st November 2021.
+Subject to Pandemic restrictions being lifted later this year, the Association will also be inviting some of the creators who have taken part in the project for meetings and presentations of their books or graphic novels, everything taking place during a month devoted to reading organised at Barcellona Pozzo di Gotto, which it’s hoped will take place from 24th October to 21st November 2021.

 The Fumettomania Factory Association will also be working with various cultural organisations, both in Italy and internationally, looking to offer a travelling exhibition of works selected, aiming to stir debate on matters such as climate change, environmental pollution, global warming, endangered flora and fauna, illegal wild animal trade, ocean pollution and more.
 A book collecting exhibited work will also be published, subject to financing being available.